Details of practice

 Public and Administrative:

 Rachel advises and appears in judicial review applications arising out of criminal and extradition proceedings and mutual legal assistance requests.
+Recent cases include a challenge to a section 2 notice issued by the SFO and a challenge by a third party to the deportation of a foreign offender.
 She also receives instructions to appear at inquests on behalf of a range of interested persons, including families of the deceased and police officers.

-She acts for the Independent Police Complaints Commission, recently appearing in judicial review proceedings connected with the so-called ‘Plebgate’ investigation, as well as in proceedings concerning the legality of police officers resigning whilst under disciplinary investigation.
+She acts for the Independent Police Complaints Commission, having appeared in judicial review proceedings connected with the so-called ‘Plebgate’ investigation, as well as in proceedings concerning the legality of police officers resigning whilst under disciplinary investigation.

 Rachel advises and acts for licensed premises, responsible authorities and councils in applications and proceedings under the Licensing Act 2003.
 She is also experienced in the field of minicab licensing.